aiven/devportal/docs/products/clickhouse/howto/secure-ch-service.rst

-Secure a managed ClickHouse service
+Secure a managed ClickHouse® service
 ===================================

 Restrict network access to your service